prinx/txtpay-php/README.md

 #### The `on` method

-The `on` method takes as first parameter an array of conditions that can match the request payload and as second parameter a callback function that will be run if the conditions match the payload.
+The `on` method is a powerful way of listening to the transaction request callbacks.
+It takes as first parameter an array of conditions that can match the request payload and as second parameter a callback function that will be run if the conditions match the payload.

 A string can be passed as condition, then it will be considered as the code sent in the payload to the callback URL.